Josh Groban Gets Vulnerable: "I felt like a talentless piece of SH*T!" How He Battled Inner Demons & Found Happiness

 I think it's been really cool that you've just been so open about reflecting 25 years ago, your 16-year-old self.

-And most people think about the advice they would give their younger self, but you actually gave advice from your younger self to your current self, which I think is fascinating to hear that perspective of you of like saying, I wish I would get more into that frequently, that joy, that fearlessness, that not worrying as much about what's happening next, but being in the the now.
+And most people think about the advice they would give their younger self, but you actually gave advice from your younger self to your current self, which I think is fascinating to hear that perspective of you of like saying, I wish I would get more into that frequently, that joy, that you know, fearlessness, that not worrying as much about it, what's happening next, but being in the now.

+So I love that about you.
 And I love that you're making your mission.

-Obviously, you want to be creating side quests and following your dreams, but you're also at a season where you're saying, How can I help that 12-year-old, 16-year-old, 18-year-old, 21-year-old who's in the arts, who's passionate about it, just keep the lights on?
+Obviously, you want to be creating side quests and following your dreams, but you're also at a season where you're saying, how can I help that 12-year-old, 16-year-old, 18-year-old, 21-year-old who's in the arts, who's passionate about it, just keep the lights on.

-And it was terrifying, but I learned so much about myself that I'm so glad I had that season.
+And it was terrifying, but I learned so much about myself.
+Right.

+Yeah.
 You know, and I appreciate arts.

 And I mean, I was the biggest Gale fan, right?